iAmmar7/microfrontends-init/README.md

 # Task Management app using MicroFrontends with Single-SPA

+## Built with :dizzy: React, Angular, and Vue :dizzy:

 ## Install the npm packages

 Navigate to the root-config, styleguide, api, auth, attendance, navbar-vue, server folder and run the command